HirokiHamaguchi/scipy-issue-about-l-bfgs-b/profiling-and-benchmarking/README.md

 The benchmark contains two unconstrained quadratic problems from the original issue [#26038](https://github.com/scipy/scipy/issues/26038):

-- a zero-chain quadratic, run for 300 L-BFGS-B iterations;
+- a zero-chain quadratic, run for 300 L-BFGS-B iterations.
 - a diagonal quadratic, run for 100 L-BFGS-B iterations.

 Each was run with the backend's default thread count and with all BLAS thread pools limited to one thread.